Twinklebear/Twinklebear.github.io/_posts/2015-01-24-porting-a-ray-tracer-to-rust-part-2.md

 Parallelism
 ---
 While ray tracing is an extremely easy problem to parallelize there's still room for some interesting implementations, and I think the one I've gone with in Rust is pretty neat and leaves the door open for even more fun.
-It is possible to write a ray tracer that doesn't do any synchronization by assigning threads their work up front and having them only write to disjoint regions of the framebuffer but this design doesn't do a very good job of load balancing (what if one thread gets all the hard pixels?) and makes it impossible to implement [reconstruction filtering](http://www.luxrender.net/wiki/LuxRender_Render_settings#Filter)
+It's possible to write a ray tracer that doesn't do any synchronization by assigning threads their work up front and having them only write to disjoint regions of the framebuffer, but this design doesn't do a very good job of load balancing (what if one thread gets all the hard pixels?) and makes it impossible to implement [reconstruction filtering](http://www.luxrender.net/wiki/LuxRender_Render_settings#Filter)
 (now samples affect adjacent pixels as well, and the regions are no longer disjoint).
-To have a robust and high quality renderer it's worth it to support this minimal level of synchronization between threads but to have good performance it should be kept as lightweight as possible, ideally using only atomics to synchronize the threads.
+To have a robust and high quality renderer it's worth it to support this minimal level of synchronization between threads, to avoid hurting performance too much this synchronization should be kept as lightweight as possible ideally using only atomics.

 In tray I followed PBRT and implemented the framebuffer using atomic floats with C++'s `std::atomic<float>` type, updating pixel values using compare exchange loops.
-This same method is also possible to implement in Rust by either directly using the LLVM intrinsics or working through the [`AtomicUsize`](http://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html) type to create an atomic float identical to `std::atomic<float>` however,
-Rust also provides lock-free multi-producer single-consumer communication primitives in [std::sync::mpsc](http://doc.rust-lang.org/std/sync/mpsc/).
-To implement the AtomicUsize method I would still need to write some minor bits of unsafe code to transmute the bits of the float to a usize, so I decided to try the channels method first and see how it performed, as this wouldn't require any unsafe code on my end.
-I still chose to divide up work in the same way I did previously using an array of block start positions which are indexed by an atomic uint (AtomicUsize in Rust), each thread just does a fetch add to find the next block to work on and returns when there are no more blocks to be rendered.
+This same method is also possible to implement in Rust by either directly using the LLVM intrinsics or working through the [`AtomicUsize`](http://doc.rust-lang.org/std/sync/atomic/struct.AtomicUsize.html) type to create an atomic float identical to `std::atomic<float>`.
+To implement the atomic float method I would still need to write some minor bits of unsafe code to transmute the bits of the float to a usize to go through AtomicUsize, so I decided to try Rust's safe lock-free multi-producer single-consumer channel in [std::sync::mpsc](http://doc.rust-lang.org/std/sync/mpsc/) first, as this wouldn't require any unsafe code on my end.
+I still chose to divide up work in the same way I did previously using an array of block start positions which are indexed by an atomic uint (AtomicUsize in Rust), each thread just does a fetch add to find the next block to work on and returns when there are none left.

-To render the scene I spawn a number of worker threads and hand each of them a send end of the mpsc channel where they will write their sample results to, sending the x, y position and color of the sample.
-The receive end of the channel is held onto by the main thread which reads samples from the channel and writes them to the framebuffer until all sending ends have closed.
-This implementation provides some interesting trade-offs with the atomic float framebuffer method, instead of conflicting on every channel of the pixel (RGB and weight) threads will only conflict on the single atomic in the channel when trying to write their sample to the queue.
+To render the scene I spawn a number of worker threads and hand each of them a send end of the mpsc channel where they will write their sample results, sending the x, y position and color of the sample.
+The receive end of the channel is held onto by the main thread which reads samples from the channel and writes them to the framebuffer until all send ends have closed.
+This implementation provides some interesting trade-offs with the atomic float framebuffer method, instead of conflicting on every channel of the pixel (RGB and weight) threads will only conflict on the two atomics in the channel when trying to send their samples.
 However if we aren't doing reconstruction filtering then the threads in the atomic float method never conflict and just pay the cost of a few atomic operations while in the channel implementation threads are far more likely to conflict since they're all still writing to the same channel.
-Another option I didn't look into yet is to give each thread their own channel to write to and use select to read samples as they come in from each channel.
-If this would also be lock-free from the sender side then it's possible this is an even better implementation since the worker threads don't really need to care about other thread's samples since they aren't writing the samples to the framebuffer.
+Another option I didn't look into yet is to give each thread their own channel to write too and use select to read samples as they come in from each channel.
+If this would also be lock-free from the sender side then it's possible this is an even better implementation since the worker threads don't actually need to care about each others samples since they aren't writing them to the framebuffer.
 I'd be interested to hear other people's thoughts on this possibility.

-I think the mpsc channel implementation performs quite nicely, using 8 threads on my desktop with an i7-4790K @ 4GHz we can render the [smallpt scene](http://www.kevinbeason.com/smallpt/) with one sample per pixel in 144ms!
-What's even more exciting about the channel implementation is that it leaves the door open to easily extend the renderer to support rendering across multiple machines on a network.
+The mpsc channel implementation does perform quite nicely, using 8 threads on my desktop with an i7-4790K @ 4GHz we can render the [smallpt scene](http://www.kevinbeason.com/smallpt/) with one sample per pixel in 144ms!
+What's even more exciting about the channel implementation is that it easily extends to support rendering across multiple machines on a network.
-Each worker machine instead of sending its samples to a framebuffer thread would send them to a network thread which would batch up samples and send them to the master machine.
+Each thread on the worker machines would send their samples to a network thread which would batch up samples and send them to the master machine instead of directly to a framebuffer thread.
 These samples would then be received either by the master's framebuffer thread directly or picked up on a network thread and sent through the same mpsc channel used by the worker threads.
 The overhead of setting up the network and communicating samples would probably take much more time than rendering our scene with a simple Whitted integrator but will be worth pursuing once path tracing is implemented.
 The code for the worker and framebuffer threads is located in
 [main.rs](https://github.com/Twinklebear/tray_rust/blob/master/src/main.rs).